 Transitioning to a gluten-free way of life was not easy.
-In fact it was very, very difficult and I struggled for many months before really getting a handle on how to eat gluten-free.
-Eager and inspired to help others in a similar position, I published my first ebook, Gluten-Free for Beginners: 30 Day Meal Plan and Guide for Gluten-Free Success in September 2015 for those who are newly diagnosed with Celiac Disease or a gluten-sensitivity, or want to know more, learn exactly how to go gluten-free while avoiding the stumbles and missteps I experienced.
+In fact it was very, very difficult and I struggled for many months before getting a handle on how to eat gluten-free.
+Eager and inspired to help others in a similar position, I published my first ebook, Gluten-Free for Beginners: 30 Day Meal Plan and Guide for Gluten-Free Success in September 2015 for those who are newly diagnosed with Celiac Disease or a gluten-sensitivity learn exactly how to go gluten-free while avoiding the stumbles and missteps I experienced.

 In October 2016, Ben and I welcomed our second son Cameron into the world, and in 2018 our daughter Gwendolyn was born!
 Although my Celiac Disease will never go away, I am so thankful to finally be healthy enough to wrangle these three crazy babes!

 Here on Iowa Girl Eats you’ll find stories and photos of family, pictures of our travels, and as always, easy to prepare, approachable, in-season gluten-free recipes using ingredients found right at the regular grocery store – no specialty store required.
 From soups to salads, skillet dinners and smoothies – if you’ve got a craving, I’ve got a recipe to satisfy it.
-As of February 2014, all newly published recipes are gluten-free, but you’ll find 600+ recipes for a wide variety of diets in my Recipe Index.
+Check out my Recipe Index to get started!

 I’m so glad you’ve found your way to Iowa Girl Eats.
 If you have any questions please don’t hesitate to get in touch.
 In the meantime, click around and stay awhile, and as always – happy eating!